Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 <a name="traffic-separation-and-routing"></a>
 ## Traffic Separation and Routing

-In CSM-1.2 the Slingshot HSN will likely not be able to support VLAN separation.
-Thus there will be Layer 3 separation internal to the system but co-mingled Layer 2 between the CHN IPv4 addressing and the internal HSN private IPv4 addresses.
+In CSM 1.2, there will be Layer 3 separation internal to the system but co-mingled Layer 2 between the CHN IPv4 addressing and the internal HSN private IPv4 addresses.
 Isolation will be within the Slingshot network as well as separated at the Edge Router.

 <a name="touchpoings:-effects-and-changes"></a>
 ### Touchpoints: effects and changes